In This Article

 Between the two, APR uses simple interest while APY uses compound interest.
 Simple interest is calculated based on the principal loan amount.
 Compound interest is based on the principal amount, plus the interest that accrues over a set time period.

+When you put away money using a savings account, compound interest is your best friend.
+The interest earned on your account is compounded and in return, given to the account holder as technically “free money,” for letting the bank use the deposited funds.
 If you have a savings account or plan to open one, your interest rate and APY can tell you how much your money will grow over time.

 Again, the APY is based on the interest rate and how often interest compounds.
 Depending on the terms of your savings account, interest might compound daily, monthly, quarterly, or yearly.

 To calculate interest on a savings account, you’ll need to know:

 You’ll also need to take into account any additional contributions you make to savings over time.
 The easiest way to calculate compound interest for a traditional savings account, crypto savings account, money market account, or CD is to use an online savings calculator.